-Within my main role I work within an experienced design team, contributing to the overhead line electrification design as well as providing an element of Engineering Management, providing integration and coordination with all other disciplines working on the project.
+I work within an experienced design team, contributing to overhead line electrification, as well as providing an element of engineering management, which is integration and coordination with all other disciplines working on the project.

 Where did your career in rail begin?

-My career in Rail happened by chance, leaving university I applied to graduate schemes across several sectors and engineering industries to increase my chances of graduate employment.
+My career in rail happened by chance.
+Leaving university, I applied to graduate schemes in several sectors and engineering industries to increase my chances of graduate employment.
 I was offered two competing jobs, one in Oil & Gas and one in Rail.
-I made the decision to work in Rail and have never looked back, the engineering is fascinating, requiring the detailed coordination of several complex rail engineering disciplines, it has always kept me interested.
+I made the decision to work in rail and have never looked back.
+The engineering is fascinating, requiring the detailed coordination of several complex rail engineering disciplines, and it has always kept me interested.

 What were your pre-conceived ideas of a career in rail before you applied/accepted your position?
 And how is it different to the reality?

-My pre-conceived views were similar to most peoples in that I thought Rail was old fashioned and slow paced, your job would be in a drawing office with old archaic railwaymen.
-I’m pleased to say that is not the case, upon joining a rail consultancy firm I was introduced to a diverse and fast paced workforce and project portfolio.
-Engineering work within the rail corridor requires large amounts of coordination and interface between a multitude of technical disciplines as well as wider disciplines such as environment, business case support and strategic modelling.
+My pre-conceived views were similar to most people’s, in that I thought rail was old fashioned and slow paced, that my job would be in a drawing office with old archaic railwaymen.
+I’m pleased to say that is not the case, upon joining a rail consultancy firm I was introduced to a diverse and fast-paced workforce and project portfolio.
+Engineering work within rail requires large amounts of coordination and interface between a multitude of technical disciplines, as well as wider disciplines such as environment, business case support and strategic modelling.

 What is your favourite thing about your job?

 My favourite element of my job is problem solving.
-Each project that I work on is essentially a large problem to be solved, however, to solve it you need to work together and solve a multitude of smaller challenges on the way, this is design development.
-Coordination and integration of all disciplines will help understand requirements and find compromises in the designs which in turn will lead to the optimum solution which we can apply, verify and then design.
+Each project that I work on is essentially a large problem to be solved and to solve it you need to work together and solve a multitude of smaller challenges on the way.
+Coordination and integration of all disciplines will help you understand requirements and find compromises in the designs, which in turn will lead to the optimum solution.

 What skills do you need to do your job?

-In my specific job you need to be ready to tackle problems as they come, working each solution and compare relative options.
+In my specific job you need to be ready to tackle problems as they come, working each solution and comparing relative options.
 Having a good understanding of the basic engineering and construction principles will help, these are something that will build up as your experience in the sector grows.
 Skills in basic analytics, computer technology and a good imagination will help in creating tools, trackers and workflows that will manage the designs or projects you are responsible for.
-This in turn will increase your capability to manage projects and understand issues and their order of pertinence to address.

 Get in touch